nodesecurity/nsp-log/README.md

 ### nsp-log

 This is the logger we use for backend stuff for the node security platform.
-It sends stuff to a rabbit exchange.
+It sends stuff to stackdriver logging.

 #### Usage: